wpswings/points-and-rewards-for-woocommerce/readme.txt

 == Upgrade Notice ==

-= 2.0.0 - Released on 30 September 2022 =
+= 1.2.11 - Released on 10 October 2022 =
-* New: Shortcode to show Apply Points section on Cart Page.
-* New: Shortcode to show Apply Points section on Checkout Page
-* New: Compatible with latest WC 6.9.4 and WP 6.0.2
+* New: Compatible with latest WC & WP
-* Upgrade: Change Mesaage on popup modal when referral purchase type selected as percentage.
-* Upgrade: Enhance sorting in points table
+* Upgrade: Enhance search in points table
-* Upgrade: Update view points log on admin panel
-* Fix: When order is cancel it refund more than one time
-* Fix: String translation issues
-* Fix: Applied points goes in negative